Patristicum: History

 The Patristicum is considered a direct continuation of the fourteenth-century Studium Generale in Rome which belonged to the Augustinian order, later alongside the Biblioteca Angelica.
 It was established by the Augustinians and retains the name of Saint Augustine in their honour.
 In 1873 the two institutions were separated and the forerunner to the Institute moved to its current location on the Via Paolo VI in Rome.

 In November 1989, the institute was formally established under the Congregation for Catholic Education.
 In 2023, Pope Francis granted the institute the title of "Pontifical."
-Its current president is the Rev. Giuseppe Caruso, OSA.
+Its current president is the Rev. Juan Antonio Cabrera Montero, OSA.

 Publications

 Augustinianum is the peer-reviewed journal of the Institute.
 It has been published since 1961.
 It publishes two issues per year containing original research and reviews related to the study of ancient Christian literature and the Fathers of the Church.
 In 2010, the Institute announced plans to make the journal available electronically, and all issues are now available online.